-The original Aronson, Johnson and Lambert (1994) decomposition of the redistributive effect considers groups of exact equals in portioning the whole pre-tax income distribution and restricts the analysis to the special cases in which the group averages and the within group orderings maintain the same ranking as before taxation.
-This means that the AJL decomposition of the redistributive effect considers only the overlapping effect among groups of exact equals.
+The original Aronson, Johnson and Lambert (1994) decomposition of the redistributive effect considers groups of exact equals in portioning the whole pre-tax income distribution and restrict the analysis to the special cases in which the group averages and the within group orderings maintain the same ranking as before taxation.
+This means that the AJL decomposition of the redistributive effect considers only overlapping effect among groups of exact equals.

-As the following literature points out, exact equals are rare in real world data, so that only groups with close pre-tax incomes can be considered.
+As the following literature pointed out, exact equals are rare in the real world data, so that only groups with close pre-tax incomes can be considered.
 If this is the case, also the reranking of the mean post-tax income among groups and the reranking within groups must be considered.
-The intensity of the three possible rerankings considered here varies according to the bandwidth defining the close equals.
-Then a problem arises: an optimal bandwidth must be chosen in order to decompose the redistributive effect properly into vertical, horizontal and reranking effects.
+The intensity of the three possible rerankings here considered varies according to the bandwidth defining the close equals.
+Then a problem arises: an optimal bandwidth must be chosen in order to properly decompose the redistributive effect into vertical, horizontal and reranking effect.

 The choice of the optimal bandwidth is not obvious.
-Van de Ven, Creedy and Lambert (2001) identify the optimal bandwidth that should be used in decomposing the redistributive effect as the Aronson, Johnson and Lambert (1994) methodology suggests, without considering the different contribution of the reranking of the mean post-tax income among groups and the reranking within groups.
-They suggest choosing as the optimal bandwidth the one that maximizes the ratio between the potential vertical effect and the actual redistributive effect.
-As the empirical analysis shows, this ratio may have more than one relative maximum and present a layout that may be irregular, so that this condition is difficult to be applied in real data elaborations.
+Van de Ven, Creedy and Lambert (2001) individuate the optimal bandwidth that should be used in decomposing the redistributive effect as the Aronson, Johnson and Lambert (1994) methodology suggests without considering the different contribution of the reranking of the mean post-tax income among groups and the reranking within groups.
+They suggest choosing as the optimal bandwidth the one which maximizes the ratio between the potential vertical effect and the actual redistributive effect.
+As the empirical analysis shows, this ratio may have more than one relative maximum and presents a layout which may be irregular, so that this condition is difficult to be applied in real data elaborations.

-Urban and Lambert (2008) solved this problem by identifying a set of possible decompositions of the redistributive effect.
+Lambert and Urban (2005) got though this problem by identifying a set of possible decompositions of the redistributive effect.
 They also notice that when close pre-tax equals groups instead of exact pre-tax ones are considered, the residual component in the original Aronson, Johnson and Lambert (1994) model is not the Atkinson-Plotnick-Kakwani index, but only one of its components, that is the one which measures group overlapping introduced by taxation.

-In this paper we have used this decomposition of the Atkinson-Plotnick-Kakwani index, and intensively looked at the empirical analysis in order to identify the relationships between the three main possible decompositions of the redistributive effect analyzed by Urban and Lambert (2008).

-We conclude that the optimal bandwidth should be chosen where the ratio between (a) the maximum distance among the considered possible definitions of potential vertical effect and (b) the minimum among the potential vertical effects is minimum.
-We find empirical evidence that in this bandwidth neighborhood the three measures also very nearly converge and, moreover, absorb most of the Reynolds-Smolenky total redistribution measure.
+In this paper we use this decomposition of the Atkinson-Plotnick-Kakwani index, and intensively look to the empirical analysis in order to individuate the relationships among the main three possible decompositions of the redistributive effect analyzed by Lambert and Urban (2005).
+We suggest that the optimal bandwidth should be chosen where the maximum distance among the considered possible definitions of potential vertical effect is minimum, provided that the greatest of the three indexes is not lower than the global maximum assumed by the lowest of the three indexes over the whole income distribution range: the optimal bandwidth can be individuated at the point where the between group reranking index crosses the difference between the within group Gini indexes calculated, respectively, for the post-tax smoothed income parade and the pretax one.
+We find empirical evidence that in this bandwidth neighborhood the three measures are also nearly converging and, moreover, absorb most of the Reynolds-Smolenky total redistribution measure.